Jonny-exe/binary-fractions/binary_fractions/README.md

 **Returns**:

-  str, TwosComplement: returns simplied twos-complement, return type is str if input was of class str, return type is TwosComplement if input was of class TwosComplement.
+  str, TwosComplement: returns simplied twos-complement.
+Return type is str if input was of class str, return type is TwosComplement if input was of class TwosComplement.